 DPAM uses ESG research of non-financial rating agencies to assess the seriousness of the controversies to which companies are exposed and excludes companies involved in the most severe ESG controversies.
 DPAM also produces internal analyses of the ESG controversies to which companies are exposed.
 DPAM reserves the right to also exclude companies that it considers to be involved in sufficiently serious controversies.

 Scorecards are established for each issuer applying for the portfolio.
-They are updated on an annual basis or ad hoc if an event should require a revision of the issuer's scorecard.
+They are updated once each calendar year or on an ad hoc basis if an event should require a revision of the issuer's scorecard.